MinaPecheux/Medusa/README.md

 When you want to use Medusa in a Python script, you can either:

-- run a Medusa process with some args and then some interactive user inputs for on-the-fly keys definition
+1. run a Medusa process with some args and then some interactive user inputs for on-the-fly keys definition
-- or instantiate a `Medusa` object to use and reuse as much as you want
+2. or instantiate a `Medusa` object to use and reuse as much as you want

 The first possibility is a nice way of putting some Medusa logic in the middle of your script.
 You must pass the lib some args:

-1. the input path, the output path and the action to perform are required (the action can be either "encode" or "decode")
+- the input path, the output path and the action to perform are required (the action can be either "encode" or "decode")
-2. you may pass optional parameters (see the previous section for details on each): `exclude`, `zip` and `verbose`
+- you may pass optional parameters (see the previous section for details on each): `zip`, `exclude` and `verbose`

 Here is an example script using this technique: